cavo789/blog/README.md

 ## Local Development

-Run `make watch` to start the Docusaurus watcher and open the local website.
+Run `make start` to start the Docusaurus watcher and open the local website.

 Once started, every changes done in the blog will be reflected to the browser without reloading.